Understanding Nursing and Care Home Costs Explained by Bristol Care Homes

-How does funding for care homes work?
+How does funding for nursing and care homes work?

 After a ‘needs assessment’ has been completed by the local council they will talk to you about the costs of the care that is recommended and, or needed as a result of the assessment.
 Some types of care and support are provided free of charge but often the local authority will charge some of or all of the cost back to you.
 A local authority may pay for the total care or ask for an individual to contribute towards the cost of the full amount but this depends on an individual’s finances.

 After a ‘care needs assessment’ has been completed your local authority will do a financial assessment to determine your ability to pay.

 If the cost of the care reduces an individual’s income below a set level then the local authority will pay a proportion of the costs to ensure they are left with the minimum level of income to live from.
 This means that even if you have modest finances you will still receive the care that you need.

 An individual is able to ask the local authority for support in arranging their care regardless if they have adequate financial resources.
 You may have the finances to fully pay for your care, but the local council completing the care needs assessment will clearly and consistently identify the care you need and will arrange it on your behalf if this is what you want.
 This ensures that people who are uncertain about the care system or lack the confidence to arrange their own care don’t go without the care and support they need.